 "Reasonable efforts" requires that a record of attempts to obtain consent are kept including:

-An IEP team should consider the use of varied methods (e.g. phone, letter, face-to-face) to contact the parent/family or the age of majority student.
+An IEP team should consider the use of varied methods (e.g., phone, letter, face-to-face) to contact the parent/family or the age of majority learner.

 Types of Consent